 Are Criminal Records Publicly Accessible in New York?

-Most criminal records are New York public records.
-With that said, sealed records can only be accessed by the subject and authorized personnel.
-Plus, criminal records in the possession of the New York State DCJS (Division of Criminal Justice Services) aren’t open to the public.2
+Sealed records can only be accessed by the subject and authorized personnel.
+Additionally, criminal records in the possession of the New York State Division of Criminal Justice Services aren’t open to the public.2

 New York residents can request two types of records including suppressed or unsuppressed records.
 Suppressed records exclude expunged or sealed information and unsuppressed records include commonly sealed information such as certain juvenile offenses and acquittals.